1995–96 Port Vale F.C. season: First Division

 They finished in twelfth place with sixty points, eleven points shy of Charlton Athletic in the play-off zone, and eight points clear of Millwall in the relegation zone.
-Tony Naylor was top-scorer with twelve goals in all competitions, closely followed by Martin Foyle, Andy Porter, and Jon McCarthy.
+Tony Naylor was the top-scorer with twelve goals in all competitions, closely followed by Martin Foyle, Andy Porter, and Jon McCarthy.

-At the end of the season Kevin Kent retired, and took up a coaching role at the club.
-Young winger Craig Lawton had not established himself at Vale, and so was transferred to non-league Colwyn Bay.
+At the end of the season, Kevin Kent retired and took up a coaching role at the club.
+Young winger Craig Lawton had not established himself at Vale, and so was transferred to non-League Colwyn Bay.
 Randy Samuel was also permitted to leave for Norwegian club Harstad IL.
 Bradley Sandeman was another departing player, as he was given a free transfer to Rotherham United, whilst Lee Glover also joined the "Millers" for a £150,000 fee.

 Finances

 The club's shirt sponsors were Tunstall Assurance.
+Season ticket sales hit the 5,000 mark for the first time in the club's history.